Occ. Code 2211100

 Drafts informational materials concerning agency activities.

-Writes, edits, and distributes informational materials such as press releases, brochures, and other publications.
+Writes, edits, and distributes informational materials such as press releases, briefings, brochures, and other publications.

 · Drafts news releases, scripts, and other informational materials.